Newly Constructed Jamia Mosque Inaugurated In Komila City - UrduPoint

 Newly Constructed Jamia Mosque Inaugurated In Komila City

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Mar, 2024) The Jamia Mosque, built by WAPDA, was inaugurated on Sunday in Komila City of Upper Kohistan District in the Khyber Pakhtunkhwa Province.
+KOHISTAN, (UrduPoint / Pakistan Point News - 10th Mar, 2024) The newly constructed Jamia Mosque was inaugurated today in Komila City of Upper Kohistan District in Khyber Pakhtunkhwa Province, it was officially said.

-The construction work of the Jamia Mosque has been completed at a cost of Rs.
-203.66 million under the 'Local Area Development Programme' of the Dasu Hydropower Project, said a news release.
+The Jamia Mosque has been constructed by WAPDA at a cost of Rs 203.66 million under the ‘Local Area Development Programme’ of the Dasu Hydropower Project, the media wing of WAPDA said in a statement issued late Sunday.

 Recent Stories